Rio Hondo College logo

 Transfers to: UC, CSU

-This course is designed for the student interested in examining, from a sociological perspective, issues such as marriage, family, and emerging alternative life styles which constitute the reality of life today.
-The course explores love, sexuality, mate selection, and engagement preceding traditional marriage and family patterns, extra-marital and non-marital unions, singles, and future trends in intimate relationship styles.
+This course is designed for students interested in examining issues such as marriage, family, and emerging alternative lifestyles from a sociological perspective.
+The course explores love, sexuality, mate selection, and engagement preceding traditional marriage and family patterns; extra-marital and non-marital unions; singles; and future trends in intimate relationship styles.

 SOC 116 - Power, Oppression, and Privilege: Race and Ethnic Relations (3.0 units)